TwelveIterationMods/balm-docs/docs/registries/recipe-types.md

 }
 ```

-You can obtain a BalmRecipeTypeFactory either through `Balm.recipeTypes(MOD_ID, ModRecipeTypes::initialize)` or by registering your mod as a `BalmModule`.
+You can obtain a BalmRecipeTypeRegistrar either through `Balm.recipeTypes(MOD_ID, ModRecipeTypes::initialize)` or by registering your mod as a `BalmModule`.

 #### Using an Initializer